Codecademy/docs/content/go/concepts/structs/struct.md

   - 'path/computer-science'
 ---

-A **struct** is a user-defined type that combines several fields of different data types, but related, forming a collection.
+A **struct** is a user-defined type that combines several fields of different data types, normally related, forming a collection.

 It works as a container, holding multiple fields of data, such as integers, strings, booleans, or even other structs, making it easy to access and store all the related data without cluttering up the code with multiple variables.